Accelerating the Work of Residential Life Design

 Raquel majeski

-Raquel Majeski began working at Lawrence Academy in 2017 and is the Assistant Head for Equity and Community Life.
+Raquel Majeski began working at Lawrence Academy in 2017 and is the Assistant Head of School.
 She has a BA from Eckerd College in communications and human development and an MA from Nova Southeastern University in reading and special education.
 Raquel lives in Brazer with her two children, Lauryn and Wade.
 She loves spending time with the students at LA, participating in book clubs and bible study groups, and attending Dave Matthews Band concerts.
 Raquel is also the Chair of the diversity task force for the town of Groton.

 MARQUIS SCoTT